mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

     * The public comments shall be presented to you at the end of diagnoses to give you a solution.
     * Users shall be able to upvote and downvote public comments

+ 6. Login
+    * There shall be a sign-up button for if the user has never signed up before.
+    * Once the user logs in with email or phone# they shall create a username that can be displayed to other people.
+They can also use that username to log in.
+    * If the user enters the password or username wrong, there shall be a prompt displayed saying    wrong password or username.
+    * There shall be a forgotten username or password button at the bottom for the user to reset the username or password.

 # Non-Functional Requirements
 2. <Name of Feature 1>